philippefekete/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/45SimilarSoftwareScenarios.md

 Instead of repeating similar chunks across guides, we’ll use **modular content reuse** strategies to minimize duplication.

-For example, for “nstall TYPO3 on Windows 11 with DDEV”, we might:
+For example, for “Install TYPO3 on Windows 11 with DDEV”, we might:

 - Create one atomic guide for “Install DDEV on Windows 11”
 - Create another for “Run the TYPO3 browser-based installer”